 The Concept of an Integrated Carbon Observing System

 The Integrated Carbon Observing System (ICOS) is a European Research Infrastructure (RI).
 A RI refers to facilities, resources and related services used by the scientific community to conduct top-level research.
-RI’s may be RIs may be ‘single-sited’ (a single resource at a single location), ‘distributed’ (a network of distributed resources), or ‘virtual’ (the service is provided electronically).
+RI’s may be ‘single-sited’ (a single resource at a single location), ‘distributed’ (a network of distributed resources), or ‘virtual’ (the service is provided electronically).
 CERN, the world’s largest particle physics laboratory is an example of a well-established research infrastructure.

 ICOS-RI was created because it was considered important to establish a sustained greenhouse gas observation system to enable high quality climate change research and increase usability of the research data.